wp-plugins/email-newsletter/readme.txt

 == Frequently Asked Questions ==

 1. How to compose email?
 2. How to send email to registered user?
 3. How to send email to commenter's (I.e. Who posted comments to your blog)?
 4. How to send email to newsletter subscriber?
 5. How to Export & Import email address?
 6. How to design a Newsletter?
+7. What is Opt In?
+8. Please explain Opt In email flow and how its working?
+9. How to update Welcome email and Opt in email message?
+10. How to resend confirmation mail?
+11. What is status in subscriber page? and how many status we have?
+12. How to update subscription box alert message?

 [Answer](http://www.gopiplus.com/work/2010/09/25/email-newsletter/)

 == Screenshots ==

 1. Admin Menu. http://www.gopiplus.com/work/2010/09/25/email-newsletter/
 2. Compose Mail. http://www.gopiplus.com/work/2010/09/25/email-newsletter/
 3. Compose Mail. http://www.gopiplus.com/work/2010/09/25/email-newsletter/
 4. Send Mail to Subscribed Users. http://www.gopiplus.com/work/2010/09/25/email-newsletter/
 5. Send Mail to a Registered User. http://www.gopiplus.com/work/2010/09/25/email-newsletter/
 6. Send Mail to Commenters. http://www.gopiplus.com/work/2010/09/25/email-newsletter/
 7. Export Users to CSV. http://www.gopiplus.com/work/2010/09/25/email-newsletter/
 8. Import Mails. http://www.gopiplus.com/work/2010/09/25/email-newsletter/

 == Changelog ==